Can I ask you something?

 5. Make a grocery budget and shopping list

-Have you ever stopped by the grocery store on your way home to pick up a carton of eggs?
-And do you end up leaving with ice-cream, snacks, soda, or something more than just eggs?
+Have you ever stopped by the grocery store on your way home to pick up a carton of eggs… and end up leaving with ice-cream, snacks, soda, or something else?

 This happens to a lot of people, and they don’t even know it.
 Even I was guilty of it at some point.